-A valued spectral manager was given a special honor.
+A valued spectral manager has been given a special honor.

-The three story Boulder Theatre building, that shares walls with its diner/bar and other stores along 14th street, retains both of its 1905 original decor on the upper floors, and its glorious 1935 restoration art-deco design, courtesy of The Fox Theater Company, who did a fantastic job blending the two styles, making them one.
-The artistic art deco work above the Marquee sign, promoting the latest event or group or E-town presentation, is truly beautiful, using colored tile to depict a lovely nature scene.
-The yellow brickwork is fancy, and the dentils along the top are the upscale look for 1906!
+The three story Boulder Theatre building, that shares walls with its diner/bar and other stores along 14th street, retains both its 1905 original decor on the upper floors, and its glorious 1935 restoration art-deco design, courtesy of The Fox Theater Company, which did a fantastic job blending the two styles.
+The art deco work above the Marquee helps promote the latest events, groups, and presentations of the 21st century, and is truly beautiful, with its colored tiles depicting a lovely nature scene.
+The yellow brickwork is fancy, and the dentils along the top recreate the upscale look of 1906!

-The inside of the theater is designed to handle its multiple uses that keep the income flowing into the coffers, covering all sorts of live music and drama, and films as well.
-They are doing well financially, finding the right combination of entertainment that offers something for everyone; pleasing the people who support them.
+Inside, the theater is designed to handle the multiple uses that are needed to keep the income flowing in, including all sorts of live music and drama, and films as well.
+The theatre is doing well financially, having found the right combination of entertainment to appeal to everyone.
 Their website states, “The Boulder Theater produces events that span most musical genres.
 We also have clients who host corporate and private events.
 From opera to movies to disco to rock, the historic Boulder Theater has a diverse and colorful past that is being continued with a thriving present and is primed for an exciting future.”

-They have six levels of seating; A to F. There is a bar located in the middle of the first floor seating.
-There is also the choice of two balconies for seating.
-Sounds like every seat has a good view of the stage area.
+Six levels of seating are provided, with a bar in the middle of the first floor seating.
+Attendees can choose between two balconies for seating.
+Every seat has a good view of the stage area.

-It’s popular restaurant/bar, GEORGE’S FOOD AND DRINK, serves a variety of interesting entrées and beverages.
-Stairs located inside the Boulder Theater lead right to this little restaurant.
-It’s outside street entrance is located just to the right of the entrance to Boulder Theater.
-This lounge/restaurant/bar was renovated in 2007, and opened in 2008 to meet the dining and drinking needs of their patrons.
-It has inside seating and outside seating as well, complete with umbrellas.
+Its popular restaurant/bar, George’s Food And Drink, serves a variety of interesting entrées and beverages.
+The bar’s outside street entrance is just to the right of the main theatre entrance.
+George’s was renovated in 2007, and opened in 2008 to meet the dining and drinking needs of their patrons.
+It has inside and outside seating, complete with umbrellas.

-The original building was constructed in 1905, and began its service mostly as a musical stage venue and concert hall.
-It opened in 1906 as The Curran Opera House, that offered opera, musical productions, but added a screen for silent movies; probably paired with an organ to play for the shows.
-It was financed by wealthy billboard sign owner, James Curran.
+The original building was constructed in 1905, and began mostly as a musical stage venue and concert hall, opening in 1906 as The Curran Opera House.
+A screen was added for silent movies, probably paired with an organ for live music during shows.
+It was financed by wealthy billboard sign owner James Curran.

-From the release of the first Warner Brother’s “talkie film”, THE JAZZ SINGER; in 1928, The Curran Theatre became more invested in showing sound films.
+From the release of the first Warner Brother’s “talkie film”, The Jazz Singer in 1928, The Curran Theatre became more invested in sound films.
 Stage concerts and shows didn’t return until 1978.
-During the early thirties, The Curran Theater kept their doors open by showing double features, and having “Country Store Nights.”
-This was a promotional carrot to get people to come and buy tickets, hoping to win a free bag of groceries if they sat in the right seats.
+During the early thirties, The Curran Theater kept its doors open with double features, and “Country Store Nights”, a promotional carrot to get people hoping to win a free bag of groceries if they sat in the right seats.
 The people of Boulder loved their theater by supporting it; bringing in enough profit to interest the moguls of The Fox Theater Company.

 In 1935, The Fox Theater Company purchased The Curran Theater, renaming it The Boulder Theater.
-In 1936, the new owners gave the building a lovely renovation, designed by Robert Boller of Kansas City.
+In 1936, the new owners gave the building a lovely renovation, overseen by Robert Boller of Kansas City.
 The building was expanded, and given a beautiful art-deco design, inside and out.
-It’s beautiful façade that is seen today was declared a Colorado Historic Landmark.
+Its beautiful façade has been declared a Colorado Historic Landmark.

-Some sources blame the movie house style of seating that limited a “diversity of activity”, but perhaps what the owners were offering in entertainment didn’t float the boats of the Boulder public.
-They closed their operation in only fifteen months, in 1983.
+Some people blame the movie-house style of seating for the lack of success that followed, but perhaps what the owners were offering just didn’t float the boats of the Boulder public.
+The Boulder closed down after only fifteen months, in 1983.

-From 1983-1993, the theatre had two more owners, who both dropped the over-the-top rowdy fare, and transformed the theatre back into a multi-use venue.
-In 1993, the theatre closed again, but not for long.
+From 1983-1993, the theatre had two more owners, who both dropped the more over-the-top fare, and transformed the venue back to its multi-use roots.
+In 1993, it closed again, but not for long.

-Finally, there was an owner who found the right combination of what to offer, that made this venue a success.
-The good people of Boulder now can be entertained by classic films, go to the Boulder International Film Festival, Warren Miller films, Boulder Adventure Film Festival, and hear around 250 concerts given by “the most respected national, international and local artists performing today.”
-A variety of community events, such as E-town’s live radio show tapings have had a popular appeal with the public as well.
+Finally, an owner came along with the right combination of offerings.
+Since then, the good people of Boulder have been entertained with classic films, events like the Boulder International and Adventure Film Festivals, filmmakers like Warren Miller, and some 250 concerts given by “the most respected national, international and local artists performing today.”
+A variety of community events, such as E-town’s live radio show tapings, have had a popular appeal as well.

-In 2007, more and more of the theater’s patrons wanted more real dinners, not just the light snacks and bar fare offered in the theatre’s little bar and eatery located just south of the theatre, in the same building; so it was time to renovate to accommodate the food desires of their patrons.
+In 2007, more of the theater’s patrons wanted more real dinners, not just the light snacks and bar fare offered in The Boulder’s little bar and eatery just south of the theatre, in the same building.
+It was time once again to renovate to accommodate the desires of patrons.

-On June 27th, 2008, the newly renovated little restaurant/bar reopened, with the name “The Lounge.”
-However, its name was changed in July, to George’s Food and Drink, in honor of the Boulder Theater’s resident spirit.
-George’s Food and Drink opened its doors again under the new name, in July of 2008.
-It is interesting to find out why the little restaurant was renamed; an occurrence that doesn’t happen too often.
+On June 27th, 2008, the newly renovated restaurant/bar reopened, initially with the name “The Lounge”, but quickly renamed to George’s Food and Drink, in honor of the Boulder Theater’s resident spirit.
+George’s Food and Drink opened its doors in July of 2008.

 HISTORY OF MANIFESTATIONS

-When a person accidentally kills himself in an accident, or dies in an accident that could’ve been prevented, they sometimes still want to be a part of life in this world, trying to participate in what they loved to do while alive.
+When a person accidentally kills himself, or dies in an accident that could’ve been prevented, sometimes they still want to be a part of life in this world.
+They try to continue to participate in what they loved to do while alive.

-Urban legend tells the deadly tale that George accidentally hung himself in 1944, while working above the stage area, trying to fix a lighting rig by himself with no assistant.
+An urban legend tells the tale that George accidentally hung himself in 1944, while working above the stage area, trying to fix a lighting rig by himself with no assistant.
 He fell and his head landed in a noose of wiring, sealing his fate.

-However, the obituary that ran in the Daily Camera in April of 1944, makes no mention of any accident, and reported that he died at Fitzsimmons Medical Center.
+However, the obituary that ran in the Daily Camera in April of 1944 makes no mention of any accident, and reported that he died at Fitzsimmons Medical Center.
 Perhaps he suddenly died of something else.
-Or, maybe people got him down from the wiring when he was near death, and took him to the hospital where he did finally die.
+Maybe people initially got him down from the wiring when he was near death, and took him to the hospital, where he did finally die.
 Perhaps his family and the theater owners didn’t want the world to know of his unfortunate accident.

-When people have found their passion in life, working the dream job or providing a needed service, they sometimes want to continue doing so, not letting that fact that they are dead get in the way.
+When people have found their passion in life, working their dream job or providing a needed service, sometimes they want to continue doing so, not letting that fact that they have passed on get in the way.

-This intelligent spirit has long been an active/proactive resident observer, spectral manager and protector of the theater; wanting the living to know that he is still there, and wanting to be a part of things very badly, which is hard to do if you have no physical body anymore.
+This intelligent spirit has long been an active/proactive resident observer, spectral manager, and protector of the theater.
+He wants the living to know that he is still there, and wishes to be a part of things very badly, which is hard to do if you have no physical body anymore.

 George has found ways to contribute!
-Has prominently made himself known to the living, starting soon after his death, and continuing throughout the years.
+He has prominently made himself known to the living, starting soon after his death, and continuing through the years.
 Everyone who has worked here knows it by personal experience.
 There are no doubters.

 George appears as a tall man, wearing a 1920s suit and hat.

-For many years in the theater, staff and patrons reported seeing a tall man wearing a hat disappearing into the bathrooms, leaving only a cold spot behind.
+For many years, theater staff and patrons have reported seeing a tall man wearing a hat disappearing into the bathrooms, leaving only a cold spot behind.

-He was also seen roaming the halls on his inspection tour.
+He has also been seen roaming the halls on his inspection tour.
 George has served as a security force for the theater!

-Letting the living know he is still present: George is fascinated with light bulbs, and has been known to take them from the back stage area, perhaps to study them, or find the energy to put them in the sockets himself.
+George is fascinated with light bulbs, and has been known to take them from the back stage area, perhaps to study them, or to find the energy to put them in their sockets himself.

 He used to be in charge of items like this.
-Bulbs have changed a lot since the 1940s.
+But bulbs have changed a lot since the 1940s.

-Throughout the years, George made a point of protecting his beloved theater from many theft attempts.
-He treated intruders with the full spectral sports package, appearing as a solid apparition; not pleased, effectively scaring potential wrong-doers.
+George has made a point of protecting his beloved theater from many theft attempts.
+He has treated intruders with the full spectral sports package, appearing as a solid apparition who is not pleased, effectively scaring potential wrong-doers.

-Recently, a burglar broke into the theatre, not knowing about the spectral security force.
-The police found the scared, discouraged, would-be thief cowering in the projection booth.
-He was afraid to go anywhere else, because of the tall man who was wearing a hat.
-This tall man kept appearing in front of him; stopping any progress to steal items, as well as terrifying the thief.
+Recently, a burglar broke into the theatre, not knowing about its spectral security force.
+Police found the scared, discouraged, would-be thief cowering in the projection booth.
+He was afraid to go anywhere else, because of the tall man who was wearing a hat who kept appearing in front of him; stopping him from making any progress to steal items, as well as simply terrifying him.

 Patrons and staff have felt and experienced his friendly unseen presence as well.